Baby Led Weaning (BLW)

 THIS IS CRUCIAL FOR BLW:

 Gagging is your baby’s safety mechanism!
 It’s how they learn to manage food.
-It happens at the back of the tongue in babies (not near the throat like adults).
+A baby’s gag reflex is triggered further forward on the tongue than an adult’s, which is protective.
 Stay calm - your baby will learn!

 When to Worry (Red Flags)